easonlin404/avl.github.io/team.md

 3. **Team**

 We only work with the best.
 Each of new hire is smarter than our last hire.
+We believe our team has waht it takes to execute quickly and methodically.

 4. **Business Model**